xline-kv/Xline/crates/xlinectl/README.md

 ```

 #### Options

-- prefix -- delete keys with matching prefix
+- `--prefix` -- delete keys with matching prefix
-- prev_kv -- return deleted key-value pairs
+- `--prev_kv` -- return deleted key-value pairs
-- from_key -- delete keys that are greater than or equal to the given key using byte compare
+- `--from_key` -- delete keys that are greater than or equal to the given key using byte compare

 #### Output